Can You Mix Air and Nitrogen in Tires? Follow the Argument!

 2. No fluctuation of pressure due to condensation

 The air has a portion of water in it.
-When the tire heats up, the water converts into a gas and increases the tire pressure.
+When the tire heats up, the water converts into gas and increases the tire pressure.
 As the nitrogen is dry, there will be no pressure fluctuation.
 However, the fluctuation between air and nitrogen is not significant.

 The same reason why nitrogen is thought to be effective in preventing wheel rot.
-But, it is not a problem with modern cars because they have alloy wheels that show no chemical reaction to the water inside the tires.
+However, it is not a problem with modern cars because they have alloy wheels that show no chemical reaction to the water inside the tires.

 3. Better fuel-efficiency

 For each 1 psi drop in all four tires, a car’s gas mileage decreases by 0.3%, according to the EPA.
 It means that underinflated tires affect the fuel economy.
-Since nitrogen tires lose pressure at a slower rate, they are the better options for fuel-efficiency.
+Since nitrogen tires lose pressure at a slower rate, they are the better options for fuel efficiency.